arekkukula/mjig/README.md

 _____
 ## Disclaimer
 The contents of this repository are provided "AS IS".\
-+By using any part of this repository (code, instructions, etc.), you agree that +you do it at your own risk.\
+By using any part of this repository (code, instructions, etc.), you agree that you do it at your own risk.\
-+You acknowledge that working with electrical devices is hazardous, and that they +should be handled cautiously and with no negligence.\
+You acknowledge that working with electrical devices is hazardous, and that they should be handled cautiously and with no negligence.\
-+I am not responsible for any damage to the equipment or injuries.
+I am not responsible for any damage to the equipment or injuries.